leukemia-kispi/HiChIP-Analysis/README.md

 + https://deeptools.readthedocs.io/en/develop/index.html

 >[!NOTE]
->If issues occure during installation or during execution of any of the tools, refere to above documents for eventual troubleshooting.
+>If issues occur during installation or execution of any of the tools, refer to the above documentation for troubleshooting.

 ## Citation

-If using the TCF3::HLF HiChIP data please cite
+If using the TCF3::HLF HiChIP data please cite:

->V. Priebe, B. Galvan, A.Drakul, N. Margelisch, J. Aguade-Gorgorio, K. Walavalkar, Y. Huang, H. K. A. Mikkola, B. Bornhauser, R. Santoro, J-P. Bourquin, TCF3::HLF Orchestrates an Enhancer-Promoter Network with Activation of MEF2C to Promote Immature HSC gene Expression in Leukemia,
+>V. Priebe, B. Galvan, A.Drakul, N. Margelisch, J. Aguade-Gorgorio, K. Walavalkar, Y. Huang, H. K. A. Mikkola, B. Bornhauser, R. Santoro, J-P. Bourquin, TCF3::HLF Orchestrates an Enhancer-Promoter Network with Activation of MEF2C to Promote Immature HSC gene Expression in Leukemia, \
->doi:
+>doi:\
 >PMID:

 Citation for integrated datasets: